Can I Keep My House in a Divorce?

 If you believe you should keep the house after divorce, you can explain this to the judge.
 The judge will then decide based on what they feel is most equitable.

 What determines who gets the house in a divorce?
 There are three steps to dividing property—regardless of whether you and your spouse handle property division on your own or if the courts handle it for you.

 The three steps include:

-- Determining if the assets constitute marital or separate property
+- Determining if the home constitutes marital or separate property,

-- Agreeing on the value of the marital property
+- Agreeing on the value of the marital property, and

-Determining if Assets Constitute Marital Property or Separate Property
+Determining if the House Constitutes Marital Property or Separate Property

 Assets acquired by the couple during the marriage are usually considered marital property.
 The judge will decide who gets what property if the divorce goes to court.
 Even if one spouse technically bought a piece of property, the judge could grant the property to the other party.
 Couples who create their own property division agreements can divide assets however they want.

 The property belongs to a spouse privately if one spouse:

 - Received the property as a gift, or